buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/Entities/IfcDistributionCircuit.md

 # IfcDistributionCircuit

-A distribution circuit is a partition of a distribution system that is conditionally switched such as an electrical circuit.
+A distribution circuit is a partition of a distribution system that is conditionally switched such as an electrical circuit.<!-- end of definition -->

 > HISTORY New entity in IFC4.

 { .change-ifc2x4}
 > IFC4 CHANGE For electrical power systems, _IfcElectricalCircuit_ has been used for low-voltage (12-1000 V) power circuits and has been replaced by _IfcDistributionCircuit_ in IFC4; _IfcDistributionSystem_ with PredefinedType 'ELECTRICAL' should be used for overall power systems, and _IfcDistributionCircuit_ with PredefinedType 'ELECTRICAL' should be used for each switched circuit.

 ****Composition Use Definition****